 "That a problem for you, Face?"
 Hannibal looked at his XO, recognizing the familiar grumble in the voice.
 While he always appreciated Face bringing up the practicalities of their missions, he also knew that anything involving drudgery or strenuous exercise was like poison to the younger man.
 Hannibal usually found it amusing.
 "You know, after we catch these guys, we should stay up there for a few days.
 Sounds like a great way to brush up on our survival skills, not to mention general training."
 His eyes glittered as he waited for the inevitable reaction.

 He stood at the window of the apartment, watching BA work on the van.
 If they drove straight through, it was almost a thirty-four-hour drive to Fort Babine.
 BA was making sure the van was ready.
 Not that he really had to check it.
 The van was kept at peak performance, always.
 BA seemed to believe that what didn't need to be fixed, needed to be tweaked.
 Again, Hannibal had a feeling of total confidence in his sergeant.
-He almost felt bad about the syringe sitting in his bag, but there was no way they were riding in a van for thirty-four hours.
+He almost felt bad about the syringe sitting in his bag, but there was no way he was riding in a van for 34 hours.

 He moved away from the window and into the kitchen, grabbing a Heineken from the refrigerator.
 Murdock was bouncing around the stove to some unknown song, getting a large roast ready to toss in the oven.
-A battered Mountie's hat had replaced his customary baseball cap.
+A battered Mountie's hat had replaced the customary baseball cap.
 Where the pilot found his 'props', Hannibal was never sure.
 But then, when it came to Murdock, Hannibal was rarely sure anyway.
 The only thing he always knew was, put that man in a cockpit and he was pure, solid gold.

 Hannibal had two worries with Murdock on this particular trip.
-For one thing, Murdock was a pilot, not a soldier.
+For one thing, Murdock was a pilot.
 He'd never received the intensive survival training the rest of them had, and, even in Nam, had not had a need for it.
 Not that Murdock was a babe in the woods.
 He had had the standard survival training in case he went down, and had no problem when training with the team, but Hannibal had never felt quite the confidence in Murdock as he had in BA or Face.
 It was a little thing, really.
 Just something to keep in mind.